 Another more positive challenge is that enrollment is up this fall by 21%, despite COVID-19.
 The college decided to offer both hybrid and online courses for the semester.
 This required a lot of work to prepare to provide all courses online to students.
 They installed Meeting Owls and televisions, purchased new software, trained faculty and staff, and deployed a major overhaul to their learning management system.

 With all of the updates and training, one thing the college didn’t have to worry about is connectivity, thanks to OneNet.

 “OneNet’s high-speed connectivity is crucial for our school.
 Because of COVID-19, we have hybrid courses that are live-streaming each class.
 With 17 faculty members and about 10 adjuncts live-streaming a course at any given time, the speed is critical,” said Burton.
 “In addition, instructors upload and post saved video lectures daily.
 OneNet has been steady and reliable for us to get through this major increase in usage.”

-Bacone College has been a OneNet customer since 1997, starting with a T1 circuit.
-The school upgraded twice over the years and now has a 250Mbps circuit.
-Bacone also utilizes OneNet’s virtual infrastructure to host their website.
+Bacone College has been a OneNet customer since 1997.
+In addition to internet services, Bacone also utilizes OneNet’s virtual infrastructure to host their website.